Choose the correct present simple or present continuous form to complete the dialogues below.

 Habits or actions that happen regularly

-We use present simple for habits or actions that we repeat regularly:
+We use the present simple for habits or actions that we repeat regularly:

 - I wash my hair every day.